 Logistics and location

+Proximity is important in supplier selection in procurement.
 The location of a supplier influences shipping costs, lead times, and ability to respond swiftly to changes.
-Examine the supplier's proximity to your facilities and their logistics expertise for effective vendor selection process and procurement process..
+Examine the supplier's proximity to your facilities and logistics expertise for effective vendor selection process.

 Technology and Innovation